Copia DSL

 created_at: past_date()

-The ref generator
+The fetch generator

-ref samples a random value from an existing column in the database.
+fetch samples a random value from an existing column in the database.

 It is the only generator that reads from the database rather than generating data.